Q&A

 What is the biggest challenge to overcome in running a Voices group?

 Apathy.
-Getting people to realise that we are the masters of our own destiny – and that with a relatively small amount of effort we could vastly improve general wellbeing.
+Getting people to realise that we control our own destiny – and that with a relatively small amount of effort we could vastly improve general wellbeing.

 Do you have policies?